Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 i.e., the rotation eigenvalue $-1$ can be trivialized by atomic insulator $|\phi\rangle_{pmg}^{\mu_4}$.
 Hence, this 1D bubble construction can change the reflection eigenvalue of $\mu_2$ and rotation eigenvalue of $\mu_4$ simultaneously.
 Similar for 1D blocks labeled by $\tau_4$, and 1D bubble construction can change the reflection eigenvalue of $\mu_1$ and rotation eigenvalue of $\mu_3$ simultaneously.
 We further consider the 1D bubble equivalence on 1D blocks labeled by $\tau_1$ [cf. 1D bubble, here both yellow and red dots represent the 0D FSPT mode characterized by eigenvalue $-1$ of reflection symmetry operation, and they can be trivialized if we shrink them to a point]: this bubble construction can change the reflection eigenvalue of 0D blocks $\mu_1$ and $\mu_2$ simultaneously.
 Summarize all above trivializations, we know that rotation/reflection eigenvalues at 0D blocks $\mu_j,j=1,2,3,4$ are not independent.

-Subsequently consider the complex fermion sector: consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds one complex fermion at each 0D block $\mu_1$ and removes one complex fermion at each 0D block $\mu_2$ (by adding one hole), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
-More specifically, consider there are $a$ complex fermions at each $\mu_1$ and $b$ complex fermions on each $\mu_2$, and suppose $a+b=c$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_1/\mu_2$ is $a+n/b-n$, and their summation remains invariant.
-So for a specific $c$, all possible cases are equivalent.
-Then consider 1D bubble equivalence on 1D blocks $\tau_3$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds two complex fermions at each 0D block $\mu_2$ and removes two complex fermions at each 0D block $\mu_4$ (by adding two holes), hence the number of complex fermions at $\mu_2$ and $\mu_4$ are not independent.
-More specifically, consider there are $a$ complex fermions at each $\mu_2$ and $b$ complex fermions at each $\mu_4$, and suppose $a+b=c$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_2/\mu_4$ is $a+2n/b-2n$, and their summation remains invariant.
-So for a specific $c$, there are only two independent cases: $c=a+b$ and $c=(a+1)+(b-1)$.
+Subsequently consider the complex fermion sector: consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds one complex fermion with $U^f(1)$ charge $+1$ (particle) at each 0D block $\mu_1$ and one complex fermion with $U^f(1)$ charge $-1$ (hole) at each 0D block $\mu_2$, hence the $U^f(1)$ charges at $\mu_1$ and $\mu_2$ are not independent.

 With the help of above discussions, we consider the 0D block-state decorations.
-The 0D block-state decorated on $\mu_1/\mu_3$ can be labeled by $(n_1/n_3,\pm)$, where $n_1/n_3\in\mathbb{Z}$ represents the number of complex fermions decorated on $\mu_1/\mu_3$ and $\pm$ represents the eigenvalues of reflection/2-fold rotational symmetry on $\mu_1/\mu_3$.
+The 0D block-state decorated on $\mu_1/\mu_3$ can be labeled by $(m_1/m_3,\pm)$, where $m_1/m_3\in\mathbb{Z}$ represents $U^f(1)$ charges on $\mu_1/\mu_3$ and $\pm$ represents the eigenvalues of reflection/2-fold rotational symmetry on $\mu_1/\mu_3$.
 Then we consider the trivial state labeled by:

 We should note that there are two different types of 1D bubble constructions on $\tau_1$ and $\tau_2$: particle-hole construction and 0D FSPT mode construction.
-Take 0D FSPT mode/particle-hole construction on $\tau_1$ and $\tau_2$ by $n_{1,j}/n_{2,j}~(j=1,2)$ times, and particle-hole construction on $\tau_3$ and $\tau_4$ by $n_3$ and $n_4$ times, and it will lead to a new 0D block-state labeled by:
+Take 0D FSPT mode/particle-hole construction on $\tau_1$ and $\tau_2$ by $l_{1,j}/l_{2,j}~(j=1,2)$ times, and particle-hole construction on $\tau_3$ and $\tau_4$ by $l_3$ and $l_4$ times, and it will lead to a new 0D block-state labeled by: